cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Simple fraud
 * Invoice scams (same as the above, but targeting accounts payable; often requires a lot more research)

-I continue to find the inclusion of influence campaigns and hoaxes under social engineering odd, if just because they’re so divorced from the more targeted attacks we’ve been discussing and are significantly less controllable by the attacker.
-It makes sense to include them under a generalized “harm” framework, but the fit is still not perfect in my mind.
+I continue to find the inclusion of influence campaigns and hoaxes under social engineering odd, if just because they're so divorced from the more targeted attacks we've been discussing and are significantly less controllable by the attacker.
+It makes sense to include them under a generalized "harm" framework, but the fit is still not perfect in my mind.

-“Principles of influence”:
+"Principles of influence":

 * Authority
 * Intimidation
-* Consensus/Conformity (“social proof”)
+* Consensus/Conformity ("social proof")
 * Scarcity/Urgency
 * Familiarity/Likability/Helpfulness